imnsss/EECS1720_100_DAY_CODE/Jan_13/README.md

 DAY 2

 Today I reviewed HTML (learnt in EECS1012).

+This is my first time to use P5JS editor via webpage

-I practice P5JS and add some code to improve professor's example through my thoughts!
+I practice P5JS and add some code to improve the professor's example through my thoughts!

+Everything looks good!